joseconti/woo-redsys-gateway-light/readme.txt

 == Changelog ==

 == 3.0.0 ==
-* New: Added PSD2 Compatibility.
+* New: Added PSD2 Compatibility
+* New: Added Bizum
 * Declared compatibility with WooCommerce 4.6
+* Declared compatibility with WordPress 5.5

 == 2.1.0 ==
 * New: Added a notice in the checkout when WooCommerce Redsys Gateway is in Test Mode.